poanetwork/poa-popa/README.md

 ```
 answer `yes` when confirmation appears.

-7. then compile react components and start dapp
+7. then to compile react components and start dapp, run:
 ```
 bash run_web.sh
 ```